ethandCS/quickbrew/README.md

 This controller displays a live, interactive map inside the app.

 Responsibilities:
---Visualizing the selected route using polylines
+ - Visualizing the selected route using polylines
---Displaying:
+ - Displaying:
-----User location
+    - User location
-----Destination
+    - Destination
-----Optional coffee stop
+    - Optional coffee stop
---Drawing:
+ - Drawing:
-----Direct route, or
+    - Direct route, or
-----Two-leg route (user → shop → destination) --Automatically fitting the map region to the route --Launching Apple Maps when the user confirms navigation
+    - Two-leg route (user → shop → destination)
+ - Automatically fitting the map region to the route
+ - Launching Apple Maps when the user confirms navigation

 This screen focuses entirely on visualization and navigation handoff.